Kernix13/Kernix13/README.md

 <br>

 <p align="center">––––––––––––––––––––––––––––––––––</p>
-<h3 align="center"><em>💬 Ask me about camping, bushcraft, botany, guitar, music theory, or outdoor photography</em>.</h3>
+<h3 align="center"><em>💬 Ask me about camping, bushcraft, orienteering, botany, guitar, music theory, or outdoor photography</em>.</h3>
 <p align="center">––––––––––––––––––––––––––––––––––</p>

 <br>

 ## WHAT AM I WORKING ON?

-➡️ I'm currently taking a [UI Design course](https://designcourse.com/ui-ux) by Gary Simon.
+✅ I'm currently taking a [UI Design course](https://designcourse.com/ui-ux) by Gary Simon.

-➡️ I converted one JavaScript project to TypeScript ([WriterAssist](https://github.com/Kernix13/WriterAssist)) and will be doing the same for my [Guitar Chord Namer](https://github.com/Kernix13/guitar-chord-names) project.
+✅ I converted one JavaScript project to TypeScript ([WriterAssist](https://github.com/Kernix13/WriterAssist)) and will be doing the same for my [Guitar Chord Namer](https://github.com/Kernix13/guitar-chord-names) project.

-➡️ Recently completed a PHP/Laravel app ([PostNChat](https://github.com/Kernix13/php-laravel-postnchat)) - Laravel is impressive!
+✅ Recently completed a PHP/Laravel app ([PostNChat](https://github.com/Kernix13/php-laravel-postnchat)) - Laravel is impressive!
 I need to dive deeper into PHP!

-➡️ **_Next to-do items_**: Analyze my portfolio projects from a functional POV so that I can more easily build projects/apps in the future.
+✅ **_Next to-do items_**: Analyze my portfolio projects from a functional POV so that I can more easily build projects/apps in the future.

 <br>